- I read Hebrew better and I do not care if I am the only Jewish one in my school class and I am very proud now that I am Jewish. (4th grader)

 Hebrew High: Grades 8 to 12 – Mondays from 6:30 to 8:00 p.m.

 - Students explore Judaism in new and exciting ways through electives as varied as “God on My I-Pod “ to “Jewish Cooking.”
 Electives are offered several times a year and are supplemented by school wide events and experiences.

 - Students attend a weekend in Great Barrington, Massachusetts where a topic is explored in a variety of ways.
 Topics in the past have been adapted from, “The Hunger Games,” “What Does the Fox Say?,” and “The Super Hero Summit.”
 Weekends are a blend of socializing, learning, free time and fun.

 - 10th grade students prepare for Confirmation, further developing their faith in Judaism in unique ways by having an open dialog with the Rabbi.
 They have a separate track at a weekend away which includes a ropes course and further discussions on God and faith.

 - Formal learning takes place in 12th grade and culminates with a Graduation ceremony.
 12th graders assist with Conclave programming and participate in a moving havdalah ceremony to reflect on their years in Hebrew High.

 Our Director of Education, Diane Berg, RJE, with over 47 years experience as a Religious School Teacher and Director of Education, is committed to each child’s success.
 We are affirming of all children, and supportive of those with special needs and challenges.

-Click the link below to download and print the registration form.
+Click the link below to download the calendar.